Vectorface/SnappyRouter/docs/handlers/jsonrpc_handler.md

 [JSON-RPC](http://json-rpc.org/wiki/specification) protocol.
 Version 1.0 and
 2.0 of the protocol should both be fully supported.

-Some items of interest about this implementation:
+Some items of interest in this implementation:

 * Supports batch calls; Many calls in a single request.
 * Notification calls; Drops responses without a request id.
 * Handles both parameter arrays, and named parameters.
 * Transparently handles both the JSON-RPC 1.0 and 2.0 spec.
-* JSON-RPC 1.0 class hinting *is delibrately not supported*.
+* JSON-RPC 1.0 class hinting *is deliberately not supported*.

 ## Why JSON-RPC?